RobertoEL/Paylocity_Bug_Automation_Challenge/README.md

 I created simple CRUD automated tests.
 I test the login, the adding of a new employee, the editing of an employee and the deleting of an employee.

 Much can be done to improve the quality of the code liki more refactoring, the use of a page object model, or more advanced workflows, but for the time being I consider it a concise example of my skills with limited time available.

+For running the tests all files should be downloaded on the same folder and then simply run the ones with filenames starting with 'Test_'.